Sorry, there are no matching results

-An option for a limited company contractor in this situation, particularly someone who has the intention of trying to contract outside IR35 in the future, is to make the company dormant.
+An option for a limited company contractor in this situation, particularly someone who has the intention of trying to contract outside IR35 in the future, is to stop trading through the company.
 This means that the company will have no trading activities and will continue to exist pending its’ future re-activation when outside IR35 work contracting work becomes available.

-Dormant companies still have ongoing filing obligations with both Companies House and HMRC, but they are minimal and accountants such as PayStream can provide a low-cost maintenance service if needed.
+Non-trading companies still have ongoing filing obligations with both Companies House and HMRC, but they are minimal.

 The use of a reputable umbrella company is a straightforward solution.
 It provides the scope and flexibility for individuals to remain in the contracting industry with the option to join and leave as they wish.
-Although not as tax efficient as a limited company, a good umbrella company will provide statutory benefits such as holiday and sick pay and the facility to make pension payments.
+A compliant umbrella company will provide full statutory benefits such as holiday and sick pay and the facility to make pension payments.

-This is probably the most common situation in which the off-payroll rules are applied to short, inside IR35 assignments but which have the least deleterious effects.
-It can still be tax advantageous for a contractor to operate through a limited company where the number or value of outside IR35 assignments are significant in a year.
+It can still be tax beneficial for a contractor to operate through a limited company where the number or value of outside IR35 assignments are significant in a year.